baggepinnen/ControlSystemIdentification.jl/docs/src/examples/delayest.md

 simplot!(model4, decho, zeros(model4.nx), ploty=false, plotu=false, sysname="Subspace")
 ```

-Keep in mind that we do not add any disturbance in our simualtions here, and estimating 24:th order models is likely going to be a challenging task in practice.
+Keep in mind that we do not add any disturbance in our simulations here, and estimating 24:th order models is likely going to be a challenging task in practice.